 As part of our commitment to Mangrove conservation, Wetlands International has made tremendous efforts in understanding the ecological and socio-economic contexts and mapping priorities and threats in Rufiji Delta.
 This has been done through participatory assessments on hydrological and ecological functions of the ecosystem; socio-economic factors; Legal, policy and institutional frameworks; and stakeholders mapping and analysis.
 These baselines studies present findings of a research conducted with the aim of determining the value of the mangrove ecosystem services in Rufiji Delta for both people and nature and their economic significance to the Tanzanian economy.
 These reports also provide an integrated assessment and evidence for the conservation and management of the ecosystem and is the first step in conserving the Rufiji mangroves.
 On 18th September 2018 Wetlands International Tanzania Office hosted a National Mangrove Stakeholders workshop, bringing together key stakeholders in the natural resource management and conservation sector.
 For four days a team of experts drawn from different environmental sector reviewed and deliberate on the key findings from the baseline studies.
 The validation of studies was followed by the development of a roadmap that will be used to review the Rufiji Delta Management plan.
 Among the gaps identified in the current management plan are; its outdated and lacks community involvement/participation; there are various reforms and changes in the national policies, emerging issues and opportunities among others.
 Amina Juma from Kenya Marine and Fisheries Research Institute shared the Kenyan process for developing the Kenya National Mangrove Ecosystem Management plan in 2017, which provided an opportunity for the Tanzania and Kenya team to learn and share best practices, and lessons learnt.
 A proposed roadmap has been developed to guide the process.

 Under Mangrove Watch Africa programme which is a subset of Mangrove Capital Africa we have produced mangrove cover change maps for the African continent, which are the highest quality and most accurate mangrove maps ever produced on biomass, height, and other mangrove characteristics, which will also be to show the mangrove extent and changes in the review of the Rufiji Management Plan as well as to identify where illegal logging takes place, which was previously impossible due to limited resources.
 These studies and maps come at a time when there is a dire need to conserve Rufiji Mangroves so as to lower the impacts on the mangrove ecosystem and the community’s livelihoods.
 This knowledge will in return inform the review of the Rufiji Delta Management Plan which will enhance the conservation of the delta; support practices on the ground and build awareness and capacities of partners and other stakeholders.
 Speaking at the workshop, Mr. Zawadi Mbwambo Director for resource management Tanzania Forest Service, who represented the Deputy Minister of Natural resources and Tourism of the Republic of Tanzania; lauded Wetlands International for their efforts in conserving the Rufiji mangroves and providing a platform for stakeholders in mangrove conservation in Tanzania to share knowledge, enhance their synergies and work together.
-HE also urged the stakeholders to work with the communities to reduce their dependencies on the mangrove resources by providing alternative livelihood opportunities.
+He also urged the stakeholders to work with the communities to reduce their dependencies on the mangrove resources by providing alternative livelihood opportunities.
 “Analyses such as these, where the value of the environment and ecosystem services are factored in, are essential for understanding opportunities and trade-offs for sustainable management and development of the Rufiji Delta.
 We are glad to share with you the baseline study reports which provides evidence to inform management planning of Rufiji Delta.
 These reports send some strong and important signals on the conservation of the mangroves, and we hope that it helps to inform your decisions and provides legitimacy for your efforts.
-Wetlands International looks will continue to be a strategic partner and support conservation efforts among them the development of the Rufiji Management plan” said the Wetlands International East Africa Director Julie Mulonga.
+Wetlands International looks will continue to be a strategic partner and support conservation efforts among them the development of the Rufiji Management plan” said the Wetlands International Eastern Africa Director Julie Mulonga.

 Below are highlights of the baseline study’s findings: